-Skagit iFlights: RIO's unique Skagit iFlight is a short, powerful Skagit head with a clear camo intermediate tip (for stealth).
+2) Skagit iFlight: RIO's unique Skagit iFlight is a short, powerful Skagit head with a clear camo intermediate tip (for stealth).
 The back 8 ft of the head floats and is a highly visible pale orange color that allows anglers to track and control the fly as it swings across the current.
 This exceptionally easy casting head holds further down in the water column, ensuring deeper and slower presentations - ideal for the colder months.
 It is also a very good line to use when there is wind, or awkward water hydraulics affecting the swing.
-For 2014 the heads are built on RIO's ultra-low stretch ConnectCore for the very best in casting control and sensitivity.
-As with the Skagit Max, a complete series of shorter heads, called iShorts, are available, and are perfect for short Spey rods (of 12ft and less), Switch rods and Single Handed rods in particular.
+The heads are built on RIO's ultra-low stretch ConnectCore for the very best in casting control and sensitivity.

-The longer iFlights range from 450 grains to 750 grains, while the iShorts are available between 350 grains and 575 grains.
+iFlights range from 350 grains to 750 grains.